diegomendezp/Ironhack-lectures-v3/content/module2/01-Week 1/Day 1/02 - Promises & Async  await - code along.md

-- The `await` operator is used to wait for a [`Promise`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise).
+- The `await` operator is used to wait for a completion of a pending [`Promise`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise).
 It can only be used inside an [`async function`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/async_function).

 - `async` function always return a `Promise`.
-The best approach is not to `return` anything from `async` function, but only to `await` completion of operations within the async function, and then invoke a callback.
+The best approach is not to `return` anything from `async` function, but only to `await` completion of operations within the async function.